For many people drinking alcohol is a regular part of life, but that evening glass of wine could be playing havoc with your sleep.

 Discovering whether you have a sleep disorder and getting the right treatment for it could make a huge difference to not only to your sleep, but your overall wellbeing.

-Many people suffer with Insomnia and sleep problems for years without seeking treatment, and use things such as alcohol to help.
-Over the long term, this can be dangerous, particularly if you are combining alcohol with sleeping pills.
+Many people suffer with insomnia and sleep problems for years without seeking treatment, and use things such as alcohol to help.
+Over the long-term, this can be dangerous, particularly if you’re combining alcohol with sleeping pills.

-At Sleepstation our Insomnia treatment is drug-free and we encourage you to develop positive sleep habits and teach you how to control your sleep using evidence based methods, in particular - CBTi, which has been found to be the most effective method to treat Insomnia.
+At Sleepstation our sleep improvement programme is drug-free and we encourage you to develop positive sleep habits and teach you how to control your sleep using evidence-based methods.
+In particular CBTi, which has been found to be the most effective method to treat insomnia.

-Many of the people who have used Sleepstation have had sleep problems for decades, and find they are able to get back to sleeping normally after just four weeks following the Sleepstation programme.
+Many of the people who have used Sleepstation have had sleep problems for decades, and find they are able to get back to sleeping normally after just a few weeks following the Sleepstation programme.

 Alcohol will help you drift off easier, but you will spend more of the night in REM sleep meaning that you will often wake up feeling exhausted.